ropensci/gutenbergr/cran-comments.md

-# gutenbergr 0.1.2
+# gutenbergr 0.1.3

 ## Changes

-* Made compatible with change to `distinct` in dplyr 0.5 (which is about to be submitted to CRAN)
+* The Project Gutenberg mirror in Maryland Public Libraries (http://www.gutenberg.lib.md.us) has been broken for months.
+When it is provided from robot/harvest, replaces with `http://aleph.gutenberg.org`.
+* Changed test of .zip capability not to run on CRAN
-* Removed xml2 dependency
+* Removed rvest dependency

 ## Test environments